KaiChen1008/auth-cmd/README.md

 ```

 - **Windows**
-  - Download the installer from the [Zbar homepage](https://zbar.sourceforge.net/download.html) and follow the instructions provided.
+  - Download the installer from the [zbar homepage](https://zbar.sourceforge.net/download.html) and follow the instructions provided.

 ### Install Package